Looking for unique places to visit in Spain? Check out our list of unusual things to do in Spain – famous & quirky places for Spanish holiday!

 24. Camp Nou

-All football lovers can’t miss this amazing stadium unless you are a Real Madrid fan 😉
+This really is one of the most important places in Spain and all football lovers can’t miss this amazing stadium.
+Unless… you are a Real Madrid fan ?

 Take a stadium tour, learn about the club’s history and get some souvenirs from the fan-shop.
 Camp Nou is one of the biggest stadium in Europe – even if you don’t watch a live game there, visiting Camp Nou will be still an unforgettable experience!
 It really is one of the best places to visit in Spain, especially for football lovers!